SpencerDawkins/net-collab-rqmts/draft-kwbdgrr-tsvwg-net-collab-rqmts.md

   * Inspect client-to-server encrypted payload by network elements.

 REQ-ISP-SCALE:
-: The metadata and any other related state information that a network element (router) has to maintain for each additional flow it handles should be very low or none.
+: The metadata and other state information that a router has to maintain for each additional media flow it handles should be kept to a minimum or eliminated altogether.

-REQ-CLIENT-VALIDATION:
-: The network needs to ensure the signal is coming from the same user/client that is part of the 5-tuple flow.
-This is to ensure no other application influences the priority of another application's flow from within the same host.

 # Use Cases {#uc}